ARgorithm/toolkit/docs/docs/tutorials/config.md

 ## ARgorithm details

-as seen in the [Getting started](/toolkit/start), the configuration has the following properties
+as seen in [Getting started](/toolkit/start), the configuration has the following properties

 | Key         | Description                                                  |
 | ----------- | ------------------------------------------------------------ |